-To get in a whimsical outdoor experience this summer, head to Delaware’s Winterthur Museum, Garden & Library.
+To get in a whimsical outdoor experience, head to Delaware’s Winterthur Museum, Garden & Library.
 There, youngsters can check out a three-acre fairytale garden known as the Enchanted Woods, which showcases magical landscapes, fairy houses, and other bewitching sights.
 The indoor spaces are closed, but the gardens remain open (reservations required).

 5105 Kennett Pike, Winterthur, Del., 36 miles from Center City, 302-888-4600, winterthur.org